-3,003,966,493 ordinary shares, par value US\$0.001 per share (or 3,060,216,493 ordinary shares if the underwriters exercise their option to purchase additional ADSs in full).
+3,270,266,493 ordinary shares, par value US\$0.001 per share (or 3,310,040,493 ordinary shares if the underwriters exercise their option to purchase additional ADSs in full).

-Option to purchase additional ADSs

-We have granted to the underwriters the right to purchase up to an additional 3,750,000 ADSs from us within 30 days of the date of this prospectus in connection with the offering.

-Listing

-Use of proceeds

-We have applied to list the ADSs representing our ordinary shares on the Nasdaq Global Select Market, or Nasdaq under the symbol "KC."

-We expect to receive net proceeds of approximately US\$392.0 million from this offering, based on an assumed initial public offering price of US\$17.00 per ADS, the midpoint of the estimated public offering price range shown on the front cover of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.

-We intend to use the net proceeds for the following purposes:

-- approximately 50% to further invest in upgrading and expanding our infrastructure; - approximately 25% to further invest in technology and product development, especially in artificial intelligence, big data, cloud technologies and internet of things; - approximately 15% to fund the expansion of our ecosystem and international presence; and - approximately 10% to supplement our working capital for general corporate purposes.

-We, our directors, executive officers, existing shareholders and holders of share-based awards have agreed with the underwriters not to offer, sell, or dispose of any shares of our share capital or securities convertible into or exchangeable or exercisable for any shares of our share capital during the 180-day period following the date of this prospectus.
+Option to purchase additional ADSs We have granted to the underwriters the right to purchase up to an additional 2,651,600 ADSs from us within 30 days of the date of this prospectus in connection with the offering.
+Listing The ADSs representing our ordinary shares are listed on the Nasdaq Global Select Market, or Nasdaq under the symbol "KC."
+We expect to receive net proceeds of approximately US\$298.8 million from this offering, Use of proceeds or approximately US\$398.0 million if the underwriters exercise their over-allotment option in full, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+We intend to use the net proceeds for the following purposes: approximately 35% to further invest in upgrading and expanding our infrastructure; approximately 30% to further invest in technology and product development, especially in artificial intelligence, big data, cloud technologies and internet of things, through both enhancing our in-house research and development capabilities and pursuing strategic investment and acquisition opportunities; approximately 25% to fund the expansion of our ecosystem through strategic partnerships, investments and acquisitions; and approximately 10% to supplement our working capital for general corporate purposes.
+See "Use of Proceeds" for more information.
+Lock-up We, our directors, executive officers and the selling shareholders have agreed, subject to certain exceptions, not to offer, sell, or dispose of any shares of our share capital or securities convertible into or exchangeable or exercisable for any shares of our share capital during the 90-day period following the date of this prospectus.
 See "Shares Eligible for Future Sale" and "Underwriting" for more information.

-The underwriters expect to deliver the ADSs against payment therefor through the facilities of The Depository Trust Company on , 2020.

-The Bank of New York Mellon.

-Pursuant to Practice Note 15 under the Rules Governing The Listing of Securities on The Stock Exchange of Hong Kong Limited, in connection with this offering, Kingsoft Corporation Limited, or Kingsoft Group, intends to make available to its shareholders an "assured entitlement" to a certain portion of our ordinary shares.

-As our ordinary shares are not expected to be listed on any stock exchange, Kingsoft Group intends to effect the Assured Entitlement Distribution by providing to its shareholders a "distribution in specie."
-The distribution will be made without any consideration being paid by Kingsoft Group's shareholders.
-Kingsoft Group's shareholders who are entitled to fractional ADSs, who elect to receive cash in lieu of ADSs, who are located in the United States or are U.S. persons, or are otherwise ineligible holders, will only receive cash in the Assured Entitlement Distribution.

-Lock-up

-Payment and settlement

-Depositary

-Assured Entitlement Distribution

-Kingsoft Group currently intends to provide an assured entitlement with an aggregate of approximately 0.35% to 0.50% of the total issued shares of us upon completion of this offering.
-The Assured Entitlement Distribution will only be made if this offering is completed.

-The distribution in specie of ADSs by Kingsoft Group are not part of this offering.

-For Cayman, PRC and U.S. federal income tax considerations with respect to the ownership and disposition of the ADSs, see "Taxation."

-See "Risk Factors" and other information included in this prospectus for discussions of the risks relating to investing in the ADSs.
+The underwriters expect to deliver the ADSs against payment therefor through the facilities Payment and settlement of The Depository Trust Company on , 2020.
+Depositary The Bank of New York Mellon.
+Taxation For Cayman, PRC and U.S. federal income tax considerations with respect to the ownership and disposition of the ADSs, see "Taxation."
+Risk Factors See "Risk Factors" and other information included in this prospectus for discussions of the risks relating to investing in the ADSs.
 You should carefully consider these risks before deciding to invest in the ADSs.

-Kingsoft Group and Xiaomi, our existing shareholders, have indicated interest in purchasing up to US\$25 million and US\$50 million, respectively, of the ADSs being offered in this offering at the initial public offering price and on the same terms as the other ADSs being offered.
-Such indications of interests are not binding agreements or commitments to purchase, and we and the underwriters are currently under no obligations to sell any ADSs to Kingsoft Group or Xiaomi.
-See "Underwriting" for more information.

-Carmignac Gestion and its affiliates have indicated interest in purchasing, in aggregate, up to US\$50 million of the ADSs being offered in this offering, subject to certain limitations, at the initial public offering price and on the same terms as the other ADSs being offered.
-Such indications of interest are not binding agreements or commitments to purchase, and we and the underwriters are currently under no obligations to sell any ADSs to such investors.
-See "Underwriting" for more information.

-Unless otherwise indicated, all information contained in this prospectus assumes no exercise of the option granted to the underwriters to purchase up to 3,750,000 additional ADSs, if any, in connection with the offering.
+Unless otherwise indicated, all information contained in this prospectus assumes no exercise of the option granted to the underwriters to purchase additional ADSs, if any, in connection with the offering.